afsmaira/telegram-recovery-tool/README.md

 ## Next improvements coming soon...

-1. Fix the warning due to no close connection
-2. Make a better output for .md files
+1. Make a better output for .md files
-3. Make other output files as html, pdf, etc
+2. Make other output files as html, pdf, etc